Quick overview

 The trader refused to accept your return?

-If you think the law should still be on your side, please contact us.
+If you think the law should still be on your side, contact us.
 We will discuss the whole matter with you in detail and help you get what you are legally entitled to.

 I need help